 The only way is down when it comes to High Peak lease terms.
-High Peak flats that have a residual term less than than 80 years will drop in value even faster, and the cost of extending your lease will rise.
+High Peak flats that have a remaining term shorter than eighty years will reduce in value at a rapid rate, and the cost of extending your lease will go up.

 Lender | Requirement |